Urological Research Foundation's home page

 James G. Sansone

-James G. Sansone is a principal in the Sansone Group, a real estate development and property management firm.
-He has his Juris Doctorate from the University of Missouri at Columbia.
-He is active in charitable, civic and social organizations.
-He is a Board Member of the Archdiocesan Development Appeal, a member and past President of the Development Board for Cardinal Glennon Children's Hospital, a trustee for Fontbonne College, and a member of the Developer's Advisory Board for the Missouri Highway and Transportation Department.
-Married to Kathryn, he has eight children.
+James G. Sansone is a principal of Sansone Group, a real estate development and property management firm.
+He is a licensed attorney and is active in charitable, civic and social organizations.
+He is a member of the Missouri Bar Association, The Bar Association of Metropolitan St. Louis, and a member of the International Council of Shopping Centers (ICSC).
+He is a St. Louis Zoo Commissioner.
+Married to Kathryn, he has ten children.

 Medical Director